mbaleonar/cse15l-lab-reports/Lab Report 3.md

 >
 >

-The result was as much as I expected, although since I didn't include case-sensitivity so the header line survived the mass exodus of the second most used vowel in the english language.
+The result was as much as I expected, although I didn't include case-sensitivity so the title line survived the mass exodus of the second most used vowel in the english language.
 Clearly this doesn't have any sort of practical usage, but in a similar vein as the first example, it does help narrow down unwanted searches.
+For both of these examples I used the [Linux Manual Page](https://man7.org/linux/man-pages/man1/grep.1.html) to find the implementation of `-v`.
+---
+# `-n`

+Now, was there a way to help visualize where the lines of text are in the searched file?
+Yes, there is.
+With the helpful `-n` command, the outputted search gets prepended with the line number for easy reference.
+Combined with the `--color` command, this outputs some really useful information at a glance.
+Here's the first example of its usage:

+>